tonybaloney/CSnakes/docs/getting-started.md

 1. Create a new C# project or open an existing one.
 2. Add your Python files to the project.
 3. Mark the Python files as "Additional Files" in the project file.
-4. Install the `CSnakes` and `CSnakes.Runtime` NuGet packages.
+4. Install the `CSnakes.Runtime` NuGet package.
 5. Create a `PythonEnvironment` in C# and create an instance of the Python module.
 6. Call any Python code.

-### Installing the NuGet packages
+### Installing the NuGet package

-CSnakes has two nuget packages that you need to install in your C# project:

-1. [`CSnakes`](https://www.nuget.org/packages/CSnakes/) - the source generator that will create the C# classes from your Python files.
-Install this in the project that contains the Python files.
-2. [`CSnakes.Runtime`](https://www.nuget.org/packages/CSnakes.Runtime/) - the runtime that will execute the Python code.
-Install this in the project that will call the Python code.

-If you are using one project for both the Python code and the C# code, you can install both packages in the same project.
+CSnakes is bundled into a single nuget package, [`CSnakes.Runtime`](https://www.nuget.org/packages/CSnakes.Runtime/).
+This package includes the source generator and runtime libraries.

+Source Generation is recommended for the best experience, but you can also use the runtime library directly if you prefer, see [Calling Python without the Source Generator](advanced.md#calling-python-without-the-source-generator).

 ## Adding Python files